SunmeetOberoi/AndroidProjects/ChatApplicationFirebase/README.md

 # ChatApplicationFirebase
-A Chat application which uses firebase as it's backend.
+A Chat application which uses firebase realtime database as it's backend.
-[Under Development] :last_quarter_moon: